Williamsburg, Virginia: 17th century

-Williamsburg as capital

 Four years later, in 1698, the rebuilt Statehouse in Jamestown burned down again, this time accidentally.
 The government again "temporarily" relocated to Middle Plantation, and in addition to the better climate now also enjoyed use of the college's facilities.
 The college students made a presentation to the House of Burgesses, and it was agreed in 1699 that the colonial capital would move to Middle Plantation permanently.
 A village was laid out and Middle Plantation was renamed Williamsburg in honor of King William III of England, befitting the town's newly elevated status.

 After Williamsburg's designation as the colony's capital, immediate provision was made for construction of a capitol building and for platting the city according to Theodorick Bland's survey.
 His design utilized the college's extant sites and the almost new Bruton Parish Church as focal points, and placed the new Capitol building opposite the college, with Duke of Gloucester Street connecting them.

 Alexander Spotswood, who arrived in Virginia as lieutenant governor in 1710, had several ravines filled and streets leveled, and assisted in erecting additional college buildings, a church, and a magazine for the storage of arms.
-In 1722, Williamsburg was granted a royal charter as a "city incorporate" (now believed to be the oldest charter in the United States).
-It was actually a borough.
+In 1722, Williamsburg was granted a royal charter as a "city incorporate", which is now believed to be the oldest charter in the United States.

 Middle Plantation was included in James City Shire when it was established in 1634, as the colony reached a total population of approximately 5,000.
 (James City and Virginia's other shires changed their names a few years later; James City Shire then became known as James City County).
 The middle ground ridge-line was essentially the dividing line with Charles River Shire, which was renamed York County after King Charles I (r.
 1625–1649) fell out of favor with the citizens of England.
 As Middle Plantation (and later Williamsburg) developed, the boundaries were adjusted slightly.
 For most of the colonial period, the border between the two counties ran down the center of Duke of Gloucester Street.
-During this time, and for almost 100 years after the 1776 formation both of the Commonwealth of Virginia and of the United States, despite practical complications, the town remained divided between the two counties.